Insight

 Source: Invesco, Factset, 30 September 2024.
 Chart shows coefficient of determination (R2) of rolling monthly total returns in GBP, daily, since 30 September 2021.
 Magnificent 7 * = Mag 7 from 9th August 2023 onwards.
 From 30 September 2021 to 9th August 2023 calculations based on FTSE US Technology.
 Hypothetical portfolio A based on equal weights held as of 30 September 2021 in each of Invesco Global Equity Fund (UK), Invesco UK Equity High Income Fund (UK), Invesco Asian Fund (UK), and S&P 500.
 Hypothetical portfolio B based on equal weights held as of 30 September 2021 in each of Invesco Global Equity Fund (UK), Invesco Equity High Income Fund (UK), Invesco Asian Fund (UK), and Magnificent 7*

-An interesting observation from James was the correlation of the Invesco UK Equity High Income Fund (UK) with the Mag 7.
-More importantly however, was the very low correlation of Will’s Invesco Asian Fund (UK) with both the S&P 500 and Mag 7.
-This meant that when we created two different hypothetical portfolios (A and B above) including a mix of our three fund managers and S&P 500 (hypothetical portfolio A) and Mag 7 (hypothetical portfolio B) we found that we were able to produce a compelling risk reward: hypothetical portfolio A produced MSCI World type returns but with 23% lower daily volatility whilst hypothetical portfolio B produced S&P 500 like returns but with 31% lower daily volatility.
+An interesting observation from James Goldstone was the low correlation of the Invesco UK Equity High Income Fund (UK) with the Mag 7.
+Striking too was the very low correlation of Will’s Invesco Asian Fund (UK) with both the S&P 500 and Mag 7.
+Furthermore, when we created two different hypothetical portfolios (A and B above) including a mix of our three fund managers and S&P 500 (hypothetical portfolio A) and Mag 7 (hypothetical portfolio B), we found that we were able to produce a compelling risk reward: Hypothetical portfolio A produced MSCI World type returns but with 23% lower daily volatility; hypothetical portfolio B produced S&P 500 like returns but with 31% lower daily volatility.

 I found the above analysis interesting.
-Without trying to optimise returns in any way and even in a period of significant US outperformance, we showed that by combining passive (Mag 7 and S&P 500) and 3 of our active funds we could deliver superior risk/reward through utilising the lower correlation of some of our funds and also the alpha capture these funds have been able to achieve.
+Without trying to optimise returns in any way and even in a period of significant US outperformance, we showed that by combining passive (Mag 7 and S&P 500) and 3 of our active funds, we could deliver superior risk/reward through leveraging the lower correlation of some of our funds together with their ability to generate alpha.

 So, what is the role of active investing?
-If an active manager has a consistent and predictable approach, an ability to generate alpha and or the benefit of risk diversification then active strategies can happily coexist with passive: its active and passive rather than active v passive.
+If an active manager has a consistent and predictable approach, an ability to generate alpha and/or the benefit of risk diversification, then active strategies can happily coexist with passive: It's active and passive rather than active versus passive.

 3. Is there now a bull in the China shop?

-In our February webinar we posed the question to Will’s colleague Charlie Bond, “Is China the new Japan?”.
+In our February webinar, we posed the question to Will’s colleague Charlie Bond, “Is China the new Japan?”.
 He explained why he didn’t think that was the case with the main point of difference being the attractive valuations to be found in China and the earlier stage of development.
-More recently we have seen indications from China that they plan to stimulate.
+More recently we have seen indications from China that they plan to introduce fiscal stimulus.

 James noted that the UK economy and stock markets have been in a prolonged ‘funk’ since the Brexit vote in 2016, and arguably even longer dating back to the global financial crisis in 2008.
 However, there are encouraging signs that suggest an optimistic post-election outlook.

-Such as, an increased emphasis on investments in energy infrastructure.
-The National Grid developed a five-year programme to invest around £60 billion in networks across the US and UK.
-Highlighting a growing emphasis on infrastructure and long-term investments which could drive economic growth.
-Additionally, there have been investment opportunities in AI and data-driven firms enhanced by LSE, RELX and Experian.
+One interesting area where we are seeing an increase in investment is energy infrastructure.
+The National Grid has developed a five-year programme to invest around £60 billion in networks across the US and UK.
+This highlights a growing emphasis on infrastructure and long-term investments which could drive economic growth.
+Additionally, there have been investment opportunities in areas that have benefited from AI enhancement, such as in the data-driven firms LSE, RELX and Experian.

 Wrap Up

-We ended the discussion with a brief recap however, I couldn't let go of one unresolved client question, so I asked Andy again.
-The question was 'Will you make more money in the US or outside over the next year?’.
-His immediate response was “I’ve got no idea!”.
-I expected nothing less: what you get with Andy (as well as James and Will) is consistency!
+We concluded the discussion with a brief recap, but I couldn't let go of one unresolved client question.
+So, I posed it to Andy again for his final thoughts: "Will you make more money in the US or outside over the next year?"
+His immediate response was, "I’ve got no idea!"
+I expected nothing less.
+With Andy, as well as James and Will, you always get consistency!

 Standardised rolling 12-month performance 30 Sept 2023 - 30 Sept 2024 30 Sept 2022 – 30 Sept 2023 30 Sept 2021 – 30 Sept 2022 30 Sept 2020 – 30 Sept 2021 30 Sept 2019 – 30 Sept 2020